Probate versus probate avoidance

 Beneficiary Designations.
 You can add Transfer on Death (TOD) or Pay on Death (POD) beneficiary designations to your financial accounts.
 Upon your death, the funds in those account are passed to the beneficiaries immediately.
 No probate court action needed!

 Let Us Help You.

-Strategic estate planning can help your heirs avoid a lengthy probate proceeding.
+Ultimately the probate versus probate avoidance is your choice to make.
+We can help you design a plan that involves probate.
+If you prefer, we can help you with strategic estate planning to help your heirs avoid a lengthy probate proceeding.
 At Adams & Miller, P.C., we thoughtfully evaluate our client’s needs, then craft estate plans that include the best options.
-Call us at 256-237-3339 or use our Contact Form [link] to let us know you’re ready to develop your estate plan.
+Call us at 256-237-3339 or use our Contact Form to let us know you’re ready to develop your estate plan.